 |Aid Status: Not on Financial Aid**|

 * “on financial aid” is defined as being eligible for and receiving at least $20,500 in funding that is certified by the Student Financial Services office.
-The funding can include (but is not limited to) grants, loans, fellowship, and/or scholarships from outside sources.
+The funding can include (but is not limited to) HLS grants, federal and/or private student loans, fellowships, and/or scholarships from outside sources.
 Federal Work Study, SPIF stipends or grants, and SPIF loans do not count towards the $20,500 threshold.
-Eligibility for SPIF awards is based on a student’s current academic progress towards their JD, whether they receive financial aid, and if they have a dependent child.
-SPIF awards are the same for 1Ls, 2Ls, and SJDs.
+Eligibility for SPIF is based on a student’s current academic progress towards their JD, whether they receive financial aid, and if they have a dependent child.
+SPIF funding amounts are the same for 1Ls, 2Ls, and SJDs.

 ** Additional funding beyond 8 weeks is not available for students not on financial aid.

-Students who do not meet the requirement of 280 hours over a minimum of 8 weeks, for ANY reason, will be required to forfeit the entire SPIF award which HLS recoups by adding a charge to the student’s account.
-In rare instances, primarily in cases where there are unforeseen circumstances outside of a student’s control, the SPIF Committee may allow the student to keep a prorated portion of the award at the end of the summer.
-In those cases the student’s account will only be charged for the portion of the award for which they were ineligible.
+Students who do not meet the requirement of 280 hours over a minimum of 8 weeks, for ANY reason, will be required to forfeit the entire SPIF amount which HLS recoups by adding a charge to the student’s account.
+In rare instances, primarily in cases where there are unforeseen circumstances outside of a student’s control, the SPIF Committee may allow the student to keep a prorated portion of the funding at the end of the summer.
+In those cases the student’s account will only be charged for the portion of the funding for which they were ineligible.